-- To have someone with authority to sign documents make sure that everything is correct and,
+- To have someone with authority to sign documents to make sure that everything is correct

-An organizer is a person who performs the same functions as an incorporator, only for a Limited Liability Company (LLC).
-In this case, the organizer would:
+An organizer is a person who performs the same functions as an incorporator, except they perform them for a limited liability company (LLC) rather than a corporation.
+The organizer may:

-While all states require an organizer (someone to sign documents), not all U.S. states require the signature of an organizer. on the Articles of Organization.
-Some states that have an organizer to sign LLC formation documents:
+While all states require LLCs to have an organizer, not all states require the signature of an organizer on the articles of organization.

 - An incorporator is someone who signs the articles of incorporation which create a legally recognized corporation.